railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

    *Workflow editor modifying the behaviour of invoices*

-The workflow editor is only available in Open ERP's web client at the time of writing.
+The workflow editor is only available in OpenERP's web client at the time of writing.
 If you have the GTK client you can use the menus in :menuselection:`Administration --> Low Level Objects --> Workflow Items`.
 These are text-based not graphical.